-Employees who work with controlled substances for research must review the following websites and complete the online tutorial: Using Controlled Substances for Research.
-After taking the tutorial, the record will become part of the employee's training record.
+Employees who work with controlled substances for research review the following websites and complete the online educational module: Controlled Substances.
+After completing the module, the record will become part of the employee's training record.

 Recommended disposition use records: